 There is a long list of foods that are packed with carotenoids that are either provitamin or non-provitamin.
 With such a variety, it’s impossible to not get a good amount of carotenoids into your diet.

 Carrots are the first veggies on our list.
-My fondest childhood memory is of my mom telling me to eat my carrots for my eyes.
+One of my fondest childhood memories is of my mom telling me to eat my carrots for my eyes.
 I’m sure many of you have heard the same from your parents, and they weren’t wrong.
 They may have been a little spotty on the specifics, but carrots are high in carotenoids.
 Just half a cup of raw carrots a day counts for 184 percent of your required Vitamin A intake.
+How easy is that?

 Here are some vegetables that didn’t make the list, but deserve an honorable mention nonetheless: